lunapark/documentation/docs/en/guide/plugins/introduction.md

-# Introduction to plugins
+# Introduction to Plugins

-Luna Park includes plugins to extend its functionality.
-They can add a lot of useful features, such as new components, new logic nodes, new design tokens, etc.
+Luna Park supports plugins to extend its functionality.
+Plugins can introduce a wide range of features, including new components, logic nodes, design tokens, and more.

-## Installing plugins
+## Installing Plugins

-You can find a list of available plugins in the `Libraries/Plugins/Install Plugins` panel.
+A list of available plugins can be found in the `Libraries > Plugins > Install Plugins` panel.

 <DImage
 src="/assets/images/plugins/introduction/plugins.png"
 alt="Plugins search"
 />

-To install a plugin, simply click on the plugin you wish to install, then click on the `Install plugin` button.
+To install a plugin, select it from the list and click the `Install plugin` button.

 <DImage
 src="/assets/images/plugins/introduction/install.png"
 alt="Plugin installation"
 />

-## Creating plugins
+## Creating Plugins

-You can build your own plugin for Luna Park to add your own features.
-You can start right away, as long as you know how to code in TypeScript (and Vue for the components).
+You can also create your own plugins to add custom features to Luna Park.
+If you are familiar with TypeScript (and Vue for components), you can get started immediately.